Corrina Owens shares her proven methods for reducing churn risk

 3. You’re bringing in the wrong users

-The root of this problem?
-Your sales reps don’t understand who the ideal buyer is or they only have a superficial understanding of their target user’s pain points and goals.
+This happens when sales reps don't know who the ideal buyer is or don't understand their target user's real pain points and goals.

 8 ways to prevent churn